JajarGaming/FiveM-Server-for-Community/README.md

 ----

 This is a simple FiveM menu roleplay server I am making for the community, at the moment it's not finished.
+I haven't made any of these scripts, this is more of a script pack for beginners who don't know how to use/make  scripts.

 **Credits:**